osm-search/nominatim-org-site/_posts/2020-11-11-places-and-boundaries.md

 The address of a place has two functions in geocoding.
-It is very important to help narrow down a search: 'I mean the Main St in Lyons, Colorado, not the one in Alta Loma, California'.
-It also used to present you a meaningful list of results so that you can choose the right one, just like the [osm.org](https://openstreetmap.org?query=Alta Loma) website does.
+It is very important to help narrow down a search: 'I mean the Main St in Lyons, Colorado, not the one in Alta Loma, California.'
+It is also used to present you a meaningful list of results so that you can choose the right one, just like the [osm.org](https://openstreetmap.org?query=Alta Loma) website does.